 Admittedly, spaghetti for breakfast is weird.
 It probably makes you think of Elf.
 That’s why I’m promoting this dish as the ideal brunch dish.
 Or breakfast for dinner.
 Because it was also Oprah who taught me about “skinny fat,” which forever freaks me out.
 Now she’s telling me to eat pasta for breakfast?
 But the more I thought about it, anyway, maybe spaghetti for breakfast isn’t so weird after all?
 I mean, isn’t it better to pack those carbs in before you start your busy day than it is before you go to bed?
 This could be revolutionary.
 Just another way Oprah is still changing your life. (disclaimer: to be fair, this dish is obviously not Oprah’s invention.
 It was simply featured on her website.
 It’s actually the creation of Melissa d’Arabian of Ten Dollar Dinners.
 But still.
 Oprah’s bringing the good stuff to the people.
 Like she always has).

-Wasn’t that super easy?
+Isn’t that super easy?
 That’s just one reason it’s the ideal brunch dish.
 If you’re having people over, it’s super simple to throw some pasta on and all you really have to worry about is cooking up the eggs.
+You don’t even have to make a sauce because the salsa is literally the sauce.
+Mind blown.

 I personally loved this dish because I love Mexican food and this involved all my favorite elements.
-Of course, huevos rancheros are also fabulous when served with a tortilla.
+Of course, huevos rancheros are fabulous when served with tortillas, but huevos rancheros spaghetti is just plain fun.

-The next time I make this dish, I’ll probably try it with quinoa.
+The next time I make this dish, I might try it with quinoa.
 Quinoa is already an ideal dinner AND breakfast food and would make a lot of sense in this dish.
 And then I could eat it every day without having to tell people I ate spaghetti for dinner.

 Would you eat pasta for breakfast?